Mayor and Council: Absque Verecundia

 Loading

 There’s a petition being shared online that calls on Mayor Brian Saunderson to actually do his job as head of council and discipline the misbehaving Councillor Madigan.
 You can read my post about Madigan’s behaviour here, and download a PDF copy of the petition here (or download a Word version here).
 I doubt he will heed it, but I admire the sentiment.
-After all, Saunderson has … (more–>)
+After all, Saunderson has yet to show he actually cares about his role as mayor or even about the community he was elected … click below for more ↓

 Why is Our Mayor Being Sued?